cs1302uga/cs1302-tutorials/interfaces/interfaces.md

 that would be placed in the `Athlete` interface (contract) since all athletes must be able to compete.
 The abstract method represents the action that is required of the signer of the contract.
 In other words, the method is what the signer is obligated to do when they agree to implement the interface (a.k.a. sign the contract).
-The implementation details of the `compete` method area not given in the interface itself but instead they are written in the implementing class (signer).
+The implementation details of the `compete` method are not given in the interface itself but instead, they are written in the implementing class (signer).
 Again, the implementing class (contract signer) can be any type of athlete as they are all required to compete.

 This may all still seem a bit strange and why we do this in programming may not yet be clear.